Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 I am sticking my foot out a bit there, helping you along.

-So, good news everyone.
+So good news, everyone.

-Lots of other commentators can then amplify that and say, listen, actually this is a really big problem.
+Lots of other commentators can then amplify that and say, listen, actually, this is a really big problem.

-But um maybe this is an exception and not the rule, but it does seem to uh sometimes happen, which should give you hope, and uh that's what I want to do.
+But it does seem to sometimes happen, which should give you hope.

-So going all the way back to the twenty-sixth of April 2023 in the Dail Aaron, um which is uh the Irish Parliament, I suppose, or you know, their equivalent of Congress, uh they had this, um, the criminal justice incitement to violence or hatred and hate offences bill, which had uh been in the works since 2022, and it was coming towards its sort of final stages, and uh there's there's lots of discourse here that you can have a look at, but I'm not going to bore you with.
+So going all the way back to the 26th of April 2023 in the Dial Aaron, which is the Irish Parliament, I suppose, or their equivalent of Congress, they had this, the Criminal Justice Incitement to Violence or Hatred and Hate Offences Bill, which had been in the works since 2022.

-Um but um what initially drew attention to it, you can take your pick which um tweet is the origin point, but I think it's fair to say that one of these three is the origin point of the pushback, although they sort of helped each other a little bit.
+But I think it's fair to say that one of these three is the origin point of the pushback, although they sort of helped each other a little bit.

 So that sounds misleading.

-You think okay, they're they're socialists.
+You think, okay, they're socialists.

-Well they're trying to restrict speech on the right, of course.
+Well, they're trying to restrict speech on the right, of course.

-Well, actually, no, they were concerned about the effect of of freedom of speech.
+Well, actually, no, they were concerned about the effect of freedom of speech, which is a pleasant surprise.

-So it's too far even for them.
+So it was too far even for them.

-And uh we'll see why in a second.
+And we'll see why in a second.

-And it says, as well as uh one to exercise the section allowing for the prosecution of individuals possessing offensive material without communicating it, and I think that this is one of the points of concern is that you could uh you could have offensive material on a device that is against the law, not distribute it to anyone.
+And I think that this is one of the points of concern, is that you could have offensive material on a device that is against the law, not distribute it to anyone.

 No.

-It could potentially even be sent to you, say on something like WhatsApp, and you know how WhatsApps can sometimes automatically download pictures.
+It could potentially even be sent to you, say, on something like WhatsApp.

 Yes.